-Lake Rotoehu is a eutrophic, moderately large (795 ha), shallow (mean depth 8 m), polymictic lake in the Rotorua/Te Arawa lake district.
-Land use intensification, water level changes, and nutrient-rich geothermal inflows may be factors contributing to moderate to severe cyanobacteria blooms over the past 20 years.
+Lake Rotoehu is a eutrophic, moderately large (795 ha), shallow (mean depth 8.2 m), polymictic lake in the Rotorua/Te Arawa lake district.
+Land use intensification, water level changes, and nutrient-rich geothermal inflows are some of the factors which may have contributed to severe cyanobacteria blooms over the past 20 years.

 Bay of Plenty Regional Council (BoPRC) is charged with maintaining the ecosystem health of Lake Rotoehu.
 In 2007 BoPRC published the Lake Rotoehu Action Plan, outlining multiple restoration initiatives to reduce nutrient loading to the lake.
-Among these initiatives was a trial of artificial aeration to increase vertical mixing within the water column.
-Two water column mixing devices were deployed in Lake Rotoehu from November 2012 to June 2014 (and are ongoing).
+Among these initiatives was a trial of artificial mixing to increase vertical circulation within the water column, preventing the formation of stratification.
+Two water column mixing devices were deployed on the lake bed of Lake Rotoehu from November 2012 to June 2014 (and are ongoing).
 These devices force compressed air through a diffuser near the bottom of the lake water column in the central lake basin.
 Buoyancy caused by the rising bubbles draws water from the bottom of the lake up through large vertical cylinders to the surface, where the entrained water is subsequently directed horizontally along the water surface.
 The University of Waikato was contracted to monitor the physical (temperature and dissolved oxygen), chemical (nutrients), and biological (phytoplankton and zooplankton) effects of the mixing devices on the lake.
-This work encompassed a range of instrumentation, laboratory analyses, and species enumeration of water samples.
+This work encompassed a range of instrumentation, laboratory analyses, and species enumeration from water samples.